-In spring 2007, the Leverhulme Trust generously awarded a major grant to this project under its new Research Leadership Award Scheme.
-Over the period 2007-12, a dedicated research programme involving postdoctoral Research Associates, doctoral students, and research assistants will work on publications, fieldwork, and international collaborations including conferences and workshops.
-The programme is directed by Rana Mitter (Professor of the History and Politics of Modern China).
+In spring 2007, the Leverhulme Trust generously awarded a major grant to this project under its Research Leadership Award Scheme.
+Over the period 2007-12, a dedicated research programme involving postdoctoral Research Associates, doctoral students, and research assistants worked on publications, fieldwork, and international collaborations including conferences and workshops.
+The programme was directed by Rana Mitter (Professor of the History and Politics of Modern China).

 There are a number of ways that you can contact us directly: